 POLICIES Policy 3.6.1.1 The open space network within the Plan area shall include a linear Municipal Reserve (MR) as generally illustrated on Figure 14: Open Space.
-Policy 3.6.1.2 Dedication of the MR parcel will be required as a condition of subdivision for the Phase 2 Industrial Area.
-Policy 3.6.1.2 The developer shall provide a Landscaping Plan at the Phase 2 Subdivision Stage to detail the proposed landscaping and configuration of recreation improvements to be constructed within the MR in accordance with the County Servicing Standards.
-Policy 3.6.1.3 The County shall assume maintenance of the MR upon issuance of a Final Acceptance Certificate (FAC) in accordance with the terms of a Development Agreement.
+Policy 3.6.1.2 Dedication of the MR parcel will be required as a condition of subdivision for the Phase 1 Industrial Area.
+Policy 3.6.1.2 The developer shall provide a Landscaping Plan at the Phase 2 Subdivision Stage to detail the proposed landscaping and configuration of recreation improvements to be constructed by the developer within the MR in accordance with the County Servicing Standards.
+Policy 3.6.1.3 The Business Lot Owner's Assocication (BLOA) shall assume maintenance of the MR upon issuance of a Final Acceptance Certificate (FAC) in accordance with the terms of a Development Agreement and License of Occupation, to the satisfaction of the County.
 Policy 3.6.1.4 An entrance signage may be installed within the MR subject to the approval of the County.
 The maintenance of such signage shall be provided by the Business Lot Owners Association in accordance with the terms of a License of Occupation, to the satisfaction of the County.
-Policy 3.6.1.5 Outstanding Municipal Reserve (MR) owing after the proposed land dedication shall be provided by the developer at the subdivision stage via cash-in-lieu payment pursuant to the provisions of the Municipal Government Act.
+Policy 3.6.1.5 Outstanding Municipal Reserve (MR) owing after the proposed land dedication shall be provided by the developer at the subdivision stage via cash-in-lieu payment pursuant to the provisions of the Municipal Government Act .